adematti/cosmofit/README.md

 # cosmofit

+**cosmofit** is a Python package for cosmological inference.

 WARNING: this is ongoing work!

-**cosmofit** is a package for cosmological inference.
+Most developments are targeted at 2-pt galaxy clustering measurements.
+Within DESI context, the goal is to set up BAO and RSD fits, test various models, emulation and compression techniques, explore combination with external datasets, in a coherent framework.
+This should be helpful for developments, before including the 'official' likelihood in popular cosmological inference codes for legacy.

-Example notebooks presenting most use cases are provided in directory nb/.
+Example notebooks are provided in directory nb/.

+## TODOs

+- finish documentation
+- proper example with cross-covariance (e.g. many redshift slices), potential changes to the infrastructure
+- autodetection of Chain/Profiles types; improve Profiles type
+- allow emulators to use result of previous calculators as input (not only parameters)
+- implement external likelihoods (Planck, Pantheon, DES, etc.)
+- more PT theory models
+- dimensionality reduction
+- real science work...

 ## Documentation